cbws/cbws.github.io/network/docs/description.md

 The Public Network service includes a 99.9% uptime Service Level Agreement (SLA) by default for network connectivity per Availability Zone.
 Currently, we do not offer a general SLA that covers services across multiple Availability Zones; SLAs are specific to the Availability Zone where the service is delivered.

-For detailed terms, conditions, claim processes, and compensation related to this SLA, please refer to the [Public Network Service - Service Level Agreement](./public-network-sla.md).
+For detailed terms, conditions, claim processes, and compensation related to this SLA, please refer to the [Service Level Agreement](/network/sla).

 ## Bandwidth Billing